-As of the date the consolidated financial statements were authorized for issue, the Bank is continuously assessing the possible impact that the application of other standards and interpretations will have on the Bank's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the possible impact that the application of other standards and interpretations will have on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.

+Effective Date

-Effective Date New IFRSs Announced by IASB (Note 1) "Annual Improvements to IFRS Standards 2018-2020" January 1, 2022 (Note 2) Amendments to IFRS 3 "Reference to the Conceptual Framework" January 1, 2022 (Note 3) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets To be determined by IASB between an Investor and its Associate or Joint Venture" IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2023 Non-current" Amendments to IAS 16 "Property, Plant and Equipment - Proceeds January 1, 2022 (Note 4) before Intended Use" Amendments to IAS 37 "Onerous Contracts - Cost of Fulfilling a January 1, 2022 (Note 5) Contract" -
+New IFRSs Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets To be determined by IASB between An Investor and Its Associate or Joint Venture" IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - Comparative Information" January 1, 2023 Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2023 Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 2) Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 3) Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" January 1, 2023 (Note 4)

-- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: The amendments to IFRS 9 will be applied prospectively to modifications and exchanges of financial liabilities that occur on or after the annual reporting periods beginning on or after January 1, 2022.
-The amendments to IAS 41 "Agriculture" will be applied prospectively to the fair value measurements on or after the annual reporting periods beginning on or after January 1, 2022.
-The amendments to IFRS 1 "First-time Adoptions of IFRSs" will be applied retrospectively for annual reporting periods beginning on or after January 1, 2022. - Note 3: The amendments are applicable to business combinations for which the acquisition date is on or after the beginning of the annual reporting period beginning on or after January 1, 2022. - Note 4: The amendments are applicable to property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after January 1, 2021. - Note 5: The amendments are applicable to contracts for which the entity has not yet fulfilled all its obligations on January 1, 2022.
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: The amendments will be applied prospectively for annual reporting periods beginning on or after January 1, 2023. - Note 3: The amendments are applicable to changes in accounting estimates and changes in accounting policies that occur on or after the beginning of the annual reporting period beginning on or after January 1, 2023. - Note 4: Except for deferred taxes that will be recognized on January 1, 2022 for temporary differences associated with leases and decommissioning obligations, the amendments will be applied prospectively to transactions that occur on or after January 1, 2022.

-As of the date the financial statements were authorized for issue, the Bank is continuously assessing the possible impact that the application of above standards and interpretations will have on the Bank's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the possible impact that the application of other standards and interpretations will have on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.